Baba Jamal Saga: See the NDC MPs Who Approved Call for Cancellation of Ayawaso East Primary

-- The Majority Caucus demanded annulment of the National Democratic Congress Ayawaso East primary due to vote-buying allegations
+- The Majority Caucus demanded that the National Democratic Congress Ayawaso East primary be annulled due to vote-buying allegations

-- Some leading MPs serving as caucus chairpersons supported the call to disqualify those involved in misconduct
+- Some leading Members of Parliament serving as caucus chairpersons supported the call to disqualify those involved in any misconduct

-- The Majority Caucus also called for a ban on any candidate who participated in the election and is established to have engaged in vote buying
+- The Majority Caucus also called for a ban on any candidate who participated in the election and is found to be engaging in vote buying

 The Majority Caucus of Parliament called on the Functional Executive Committee of the National Democratic Congress (NDC) to annul the party's February 7, 2026, parliamentary primaries for the Ayawaso East Constituency.

-This was after the uproar over gift-giving by Baba Jamal, the victorious aspirant in the primary.
+This was after the uproar over claims of gift-giving by Baba Jamal, the victorious aspirant in the primary.

 Source: Facebook